Formats and Guidelines

 Meeting Format

 Registered participants can access on-demand content through the meeting platform for three months after the meeting.
 Poster presentations will be available on demand throughout and after the meeting.
 Platform presentations and plenaries will be recorded on-site and made available for on-demand viewing within 72 hours after their scheduled time.
-Participants can asynchronously connect with session chairs, presenters, exhibitors and other meeting participants.
+Participants can asynchronously connect with session chairs, presenters, exhibitors and other meeting participants through the onlline platform.

 There will be no live-streaming component offered.

-Participants are required to adhere to SETAC Participant Policies.
+Participants are required to adhere to the SETAC Participant Policies.

 Scientific Program